Anello-Photonics/docs-A1/communication_messaging.rst

 4.2 APODO Message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The configuration port accepts an odometer aiding message which can convey a direction and a speed.
-Direction may come from transmission position (reverse, drive)
-or from a signed value of the speed.
-A negative value indicates reverse (motion in the direction 180 degrees from the vehicle heading); a positive value indicates
-forward (motion in the direction of the vehicle heading).
-The direction field is optional - if no direction is indicated, the direction is assumed to be forward.
+A negative value indicates reverse, and a positive value indicates forward.
+If no direction is indicated, the direction is assumed to be forward.

 Direction can also be input without a speed.
 This can be useful when there is no odometer input available, but transmission position is available.
 This allows the system to
 distinguish between reverse movement and rotating the vehicle 180 degrees before moving.